WWE News: Congressman Questions Linda McMahon About John Cena-Nikki Bella Engagement [Video]

 “The head of the Small Business Administration smiled… but shut Blum down with the efficiency of a patented John Cena STFU,” TMZ noted about Linda McMahon’s response.
 See video clip embedded below.

-“Due to the mainstream coverage that ‘Mania gets, people who have been hiding their fandom all year suddenly feel safe to express their love for the ridiculously amazing athletic opera that is sports entertainment,” the Comicbook.com website quipped about closet wrestling fans apparently including Rep. Rod Blum.
+“Due to the mainstream coverage that ‘Mania gets, people who have been hiding their fandom all year suddenly feel safe to express their love for the ridiculously amazing athletic opera that is sports entertainment,” Comic Book quipped about closet wrestling fans apparently including Rep. Rod Blum.

 The former WWE exec started out the 2016 election season supporting New Jersey Gov. Chris Christie and during the intervening months — like many GOP insiders — slammed, as it were, future President Trump’s controversial remarks, although she supported him once the primaries wrapped up and obviously into the general election.